 Coffee Cake Filled with Jam or Marmalade

-Coffee cake infused with jam, is the jam maker’s go to recipe for leaving an especially positive impression.
+Jam filled coffee cake is the jam maker’s go-to recipe for leaving an especially positive impression.
 The added jam, or marmalade, and sour cream create a moist cake that offers layers of flavor, yet is not overwhelmingly sweet.

-This recipe is best suited in a 9 x 13 inch pan, I prefer glass for baking, but you can explore other options.
-In the suggested pan the finished cake is around 1½ inches thick, so don’t be fooled by the batter. it’s got quite a raise to it.
+This recipe is best suited in a 9 x 13-inch pan, I prefer glass for baking, but you can explore other options.
+In the suggested pan the finished cake is around 1½ inches thick, so don’t be fooled by the batter. it’s got quite a rise to it.

-There is no right or wrong choice when it comes to your jam or marmalade, however I don’t suggest using jelly for this recipe.
+There is no right or wrong choice when it comes to your jam or marmalade.
 This is a favorite by young and old alike.

 Jam Filled Coffee Cake

 - 1 tsp cinnamon

 - pinch salt